MediaMath/cove/README.md

 # Cove - Libraries & CLI's that wrap the go command.

+**Deprecated** - you should move to different solutions to these problems.

 This is a small set of wrapper libraries and cli's that wrap around the golang go command.

 ## Runtime dependencies